vyse12138/react-projects/README.md

-# react-pages
+# react-projects
-Using react to implement small projects.
+Some small projects in React.

 Styled with bootstrap4.